bhargav104/h-detach/README.md

 Changes compared to neuraltalk2.
 - Instead of using random split, we use [karpathy's train-val-test split](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
-- Instead of including the convnet in the model, we use preprocessed features. (finetuneable cnn version is in the branch **with_finetune**)
 - Use resnet instead of vgg; the feature extraction method is the same as in self-critical: run cnn on original image and adaptively average pool the last conv layer feature to fixed size .
-- Much more models (you can check out models folder).
-The latest topdown model can achieve 1.07 Cider score on Karpathy's test split with beam size 5.

 ## Requirements
 Python 3 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for python 3)